alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MCCardPickerCollectionViewController](https://github.com/yuhua-chen/MCCardPickerCollectionViewController) - A card collection view controller inspired by Facebook People you may know.
 * [SSStackedPageView](https://github.com/PlenipotentSS/SSStackedPageView) - Stacked Views paged on top of each other, inspired by iOS 7 Reminders and iOS 7 Passport.
 * [SemiModalNavigationController](https://github.com/hughbe/semi-modal-controller)
+* [SCTrelloNavigation](https://github.com/SergioChan/SCTrelloNavigation) - An iOS native implementation of a Trello Animated Navagation.
 * [tispr-card-stack](https://github.com/tispr/tispr-card-stack) - Card Stack in Swift for iOS8+.
 * [VisibleFormViewController](https://github.com/damienromito/VisibleFormViewController) - An extended UIViewController allowing to not hide the content behind the keyboard opened.
 * [VVBlurPresentation](https://github.com/onevcat/VVBlurPresentation) - A simple way to present a view controller with keeping the blurred previous one.